gvintux/linux4coder-examples/ex_2/README.md

-# linux4coder example 1
+# linux4coder example 2

 ## Task

-* examine basic types
+* examine printf and scanf usage

-* examine float precision problem
+* examine typical errors with using printf and scanf

 ## Requirements